Beti Jai fronton: Description

 The Beti Jai Fronton is located at number 7 of the Calle del Marqués de Riscal, very nearby of the Paseo de la Castellana, in the Madrilenian district of Chamberí.
 It occupies a plot of 3609 m2 and the built area reaches 10 800m².
 It is made in different styles, including most notably the Eclectic of the main facade, the Neo-Mudéjar present in some parts of the interior and the Cast-iron architecture characteristic of the 19th century.

-Its core it comprises an outdoors field, 67 m long, 20 m wide and 11 m high.
+Its core comprises an outdoors field, 67 m long, 20 m wide and 11 m high.
 Around the same it extend the stands, that around the track in its eastern and southern sides, drawing a plant semi-elliptical.

 The grandstand has a capacity for 4000 people and is divided into four floors, closed at the inside by balconies with railings interconnected via stairs of wood.
 It is supported by a network of columns and beams of wrought iron, some of them curved to give inclination to the stands, and has wooden deck.
 On the roofs are preserved remains of frescoes.

 On the western side rises a Neo-Mudéjar curved wall.